Maurice Lye - featured portfolio

 Interview by Peter Black for PhotoForum

-Welcome to PhotoForum’s online portfolio series where we showcase substantial work by selected photographers accompanied by a commentary or interview by a specially chosen writer.
+Welcome to PhotoForum’s featured portfolio series where we showcase substantial work by selected photographers accompanied by a commentary or interview by a specially chosen writer.

 For our first series we asked Christchurch photographer Maurice Lye to put together a portfolio of his luminous interiors of homes and motels, which he’s titled Upkeep.